Everyday Lentils Recipe with Carrots and Parsley

 Do lentils need to be soaked?

-No—unlike most legumes, lentils do not need soaking.
-Brown and green lentils cook in 25-30 minutes from dry.
-Just rinse them and pick out any debris before cooking.
+No. Brown and green lentils cook in 25 to 30 minutes from dry.
+Rinse them and pick out any debris before cooking.

 4 Servings